vhsw/freshdesk-time-tracker/README.md

 Untracked time: 04:55
 ```

-To get time report for any other day run script with offset argument e.g. for yesterday it will be
+To get time report for any other day you must specify offset argument e.g., for yesterday it will be
 ```
 timer.py 1
 ```

-and for the day before yesterday
+and for the day before yesterday and so on
 ```
 timer.py 2
 ```